jinkilee/jinkilee.github.io/code/cpluscplus/cuda/README.md

 Implementation with Cuda
 ---------------
 The list of Kernel function to implement is listed on the following table.
-Kernel function name	Called by	Executed by init_with_Cuda	initialiseCudaKernel	GPU reset_with_Cuda	resetCudaKernel	GPU diffuse_with_Cuda	diffuseCudaKernel	GPU reflectBoundaries_with_Cuda	reflectBoundariesCudaKernel	GPU

 | Kernel function name        | Called by                    | Executed by |
 | --------------------------- |:----------------------------:|:-----------:|